Loading Data to a Google BigQuery Data Warehouse

 1. Load data from the delete_table into the staging table.

-Note: Google BigQuery uses a single Merge statement to handle all three operations of deletion, insertion, and update to the staging table.
+Note: Google BigQuery uses a single Merge statement to handle the deletes, inserts, and updates to the staging table.

 MERGE INTO